nholthaus/units/docs/explain/why-units.md

 > meant `98.0` in the same unit is still a plain numeric mistake).
 What it removes is the entire
 > conversion-and-mismatch category, which is where the expensive, hard-to-find defects live.

-## Why a typed quantity beats "a `double` plus a naming convention"
+## A typed quantity versus "a `double` plus a naming convention"

-The usual informal defense is discipline: name the variable `distance_m`, document the unit in the API, review carefully.
-This works exactly as well as the least careful change to touch the code, and it degrades under precisely the conditions where correctness matters most — a large codebase, many contributors, a refactor that renames one side but not the other, an interface boundary where the convention on each side was decided independently.
+The informal alternative is discipline: name the variable `distance_m`, document the unit in the API, review carefully.
+This holds only as well as the least careful change to touch the code, and it degrades under the conditions where correctness matters most — a large codebase, many contributors, a refactor that renames one side but not the other, an interface boundary where the convention on each side was decided independently.

 A naming convention has three structural weaknesses that a type does not: